What is Toe Brachial Index?

-TBI is a common vascular physiologic assessment test, which is taken in order to determine the existence and/or severity of peripheral arterial disease (PAD) in the lower extremities.
-TBI is frequently a complementary measurement to the ABI (Ankle Brachial Index) test, or it is performed when the ABI cannot be measured or if it is unreliable.
-TBI measurements are fast, simple, non-invasive, and painless.
+TBI is a common vascular physiologic assessment test taken to determine the existence and severity of peripheral arterial disease (PAD) in the lower extremities.

 How to Measure Toe Brachial Index

-Measuring the TBI is fast and simple.
-A toe/digit pressure cuff is wrapped around the measured toe, and a sensor, normally a Photoplethysmograph (PPG) sensor, is placed on the toe distally to the pressure cuff.
-In some special cases also a Doppler measurement can be made instead of the PPG measurement.
+- Place a sensor, normally a Photoplethysmograph (PPG) sensor based on infrared light, on the toe distally to the small blood pressure cuff.
+In some special cases, you can use a Doppler measurement instead of the PPG measurement to perform the test.

-The toe pressure cuff is then inflated until the distal PPG signal flattens, indicating total arterial occlusion.
+- Inflate the toe pressure cuff above normal systolic blood pressure until the distal PPG signal flattens, indicating total arterial occlusion.

-The pressure cuff is then deflated in a controlled manner, and the pressure at which the phasic PPG waveform reappears is determined as the systolic pressure.
+- The blood pressure cuff is then deflated in a controlled manner, and the pressure at which the phasic PPG waveform reappears is determined as the systolic pressure.

 Using the Falcon for TBI Measurements

-The Falcon is designed to allow completing the TBI diagnosis in a fast and straightforward manner.
-All that is required is:
+The Falcon as a TBI Machine is designed to allow completing the Toe Brachial Index diagnosis in a fast and straightforward manner.

-Although the pathologic TBI criteria are still somewhat ambiguous, a common TBI normal values range, such as presented in this study, is shown in the table below.
+Although the pathologic TBI criteria are still somewhat ambiguous, a common Toe Brachial Index normal values range is shown in the table below.

-Specifically, TBI < 0.7 is associated with claudication, and a TBI < 0.2 is associated with pain at rest.
+Specifically, TBI < 0.7 is considered abnormal and is associated with claudication, and a TBI < 0.2 is associated with pain at rest.